Feyerabend/ABC80/abc802/CPM.md

 hardware configurations.
 Microsoft allowed OEMs to customize MS-DOS for their hardware, contributing to its widespread adoption on various PC clones.
 (Not unlike their experience with adaptability of MSBASIC.)

+[^chatgpt]: This chapter has been derived from chatting with ChatGPT and other current LLMs.

 ## References